 The following information sheet has been developed to assist Northern Rivers macadamia farmers in their decision making when it comes to clearing native vegetation near koala habitats.
-It has been collaboratively produced by the Australian Macadamia Society, Friends of the Koala Inc, Northern Rivers Catchment Management Authority (CMA) and Lismore City Council.
+It has been collaboratively produced by the Australian Macadamia Society, Friends of the Koala Inc, Local Land Services North Coast and Lismore City Council.

 Information and resources

 Local Land Services North Coast: https://northcoast.lls.nsw.gov.au/ Tel: 02 6623 3900 (Lismore Office)

 Lismore City Council: lismore.nsw.gov.au or Tel: 1300 87 83 87